Solo Female Travel at Iguazu Falls!

 Where I Stayed at Iguazu Falls

-• Under $50/night: For solo female travel at Iguazu Falls, I highly recommend the Palo Rosa Lodge in Puerto Iguazu, Argentina.
-The Argentina side of the Falls is more spectacular than the Brazil side, & you have just a 5-minute walk to the bus station from Palo Rosa to reach the Falls.
+• Under $50/night: For solo female travel at Iguazu Falls, I highly recommend Palo Rosa Lodge in Puerto Iguazu.
+The Argentina side is more spectacular than the Brazil side, & you have just a 5-minute walk to the bus station from Palo Rosa to reach the Falls.

-• Hotels Inside Iguazu Falls National Park: There are only 2 hotels inside the park ~ the Melia Iguazu (used to be a Sheraton, & is right next to the “Lower Circuit,” on Argentina side), & the Belmond Hotel das Cataratas, in Foz de Iguazu, on the Brazil side.
-Both hotels are pricey (over $300+/night), but the Belmond is the nicer of the two, as its perched almost directly on the edge of the Falls, with STUNNING views.
+• Hotels Inside Iguazu Falls National Park: There are only 2 hotels inside the park ~ Melia Iguazu (right next to the “Lower Circuit,” on the Argentina side), & the Belmond Hotel das Cataratas, in Foz de Iguazu, on the Brazil side.
+Both hotels are pricey (over $300+/night), but the Belmond is the nicer of the two, as it’s perched directly on the edge of the Falls, with STUNNING views.

 Solo Female Travel at Iguazu Falls, Girl Who Travels the World, Belmond Cataratas